Affinity chromatography: the principles

 Antibody | Antigen |

-Iron-, aluminium-ions | Phosphoproteins |
+Iron-, aluminium ions | Phosphoproteins |

 Avidin | Biotin |

-Glutathione | GST |
+Glutathione | His-tagged proteins |

-The mobile / liquid phase
+The mobile/liquid phase

 Affinity chromatography relies on the presence of an affinity tag - typically a peptide or protein sequence which can be added to the protein of interest on the DNA level.
 For small tags, this can be done by a two-step PCR, but in most cases dedicated cloning vectors are available.
 Once equipped with a suitable affinity tag, the gene of interest is expressed and the recombinant protein carries the respective additional amino acids.